MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 .. admonition:: Explanation

-    In this example, we use a **local optimization algorithm** to minimize the objective function defined in our custom `Problem` class.
-Local optimizers are generally efficient and fast, making them suitable for problems where:
+    In this example, we use a **local optimization algorithm** to minimize the objective function defined in our custom `Problem` class. most local optimizers are generally efficient and fast, making them suitable for problems where:

-    - The objective function is **smooth** (i.e., differentiable or continuous).
+    - The objective function do not have underlying mathematical definition.
     - The problem is likely **unimodal**, meaning it has a single global minimum.
     - You need **quick feedback** for parameter tuning or iterative experimentation.